harness/developer-hub/docs/platform/9_Approvals/custom-approvals.md

 helpdocs_is_published: true
 ---

 Currently, this feature is behind the feature flag `NG_CUSTOM_APPROVAL`.
-Contact [Harness Support](mailto:support@harness.io) to enable the feature.Harness has first class support for [Jira](adding-jira-approval-stages.md) and [ServiceNow](service-now-approvals.md) approval stages and steps, and Harness has a built-in [Manual](adding-harness-approval-stages.md) approval stages and steps.
+Contact [Harness Support](mailto:support@harness.io) to enable the feature.

-In some cases, you might have a custom shell script ticketing system or prefer to script your approvals.
-You can use the Custom Approval stage and step with these methods.

-A Custom Approval stage and step can approve or reject a Pipeline or stage at any point in their execution.
-You add a script to a Custom Approval step and use the script results as approval and rejection criteria.
+Custom approval stages and steps add control gates to your pipelines by allowing you to approve or reject a pipeline or stage at any point during build execution.
+When you add a Custom Approval step, you add a script to the step, and then use the script results as approval or rejection criteria.

+You might use a Custom Approval stage and step, for example, if you have a custom shell script ticketing system or if you prefer to script your approvals.

+Harness has first class support for [Jira](adding-jira-approval-stages.md) and [ServiceNow](service-now-approvals.md) approval stages and steps, and Harness has a built-in [Manual](adding-harness-approval-stages.md) approval stages and steps.

 This topic describes how to add Custom Approval stages and steps.